Tanzania’s president poised to be declared election winner

-DODOMA, Tanzania (AP) — Tanzania’s president is poised to be declared the winner of Wednesday’s election despite widespread allegations of fraud, while the ruling party appears to have secured the two-thirds majority in parliament required to change the constitution.
+DODOMA, Tanzania (AP) — Tanzania’s president is poised to be declared the overwhelming winner of Wednesday’s election despite widespread allegations of fraud, while the ruling party appears to have secured the two-thirds majority in parliament required to change the constitution.

 Populist President John Magufuli has 83% of votes with 60% of ballots counted, the electoral commission said Friday.
 The ruling Chama Cha Mapinduzi party has won 194 parliament seats, while opposition parties have won just two.
 That means upsets even in opposition strongholds, with the leaders of the two main opposition parties losing their seats.